- Individual flats generally require smaller heat pumps

 - Installation costs

-If you live in Scotland, you can also apply for an interest-free loan of up to £7,500 to cover the remaining installation costs.
+If you live in Scotland, you can apply for an interest-free loan of up to £7,500 to cover the remaining installation costs.

 These costs will also be dependent on several factors, including: